Be a Geocaching Guest Blogger!

 If you have experienced a geocaching adventure worth sharing, please submit your article through this web form to be featured as a guest blogger on the official Geocaching Blog.

 - Be about geocaching and/or the geocaching community and should be of an inspiring, positive, or educational nature.

 - Be your own original work.
 Plagiarism is not permitted.
 When quoting others, please cite your sources accordingly.

 - Be factual.
 You have done reasonable research to confirm its accuracy.

 - Content cannot be unlawful, harmful, threatening, abusive, harassing, tortious, defamatory, vulgar, profane, obscene, libelous, invasive of another’s privacy, hateful, embarrassing, harmful to minors, or racially, ethnically or otherwise objectionable to any other person or entity.

 - Content cannot solicit for any purpose or be of commercial nature.

 - Geocaches referenced must be in accordance with the Geocache Listing Requirements / Guidelines

 - Be between 200 – 1,000 words.
 In rare cases, shorter/longer posts may be allowed in our sole discretion if the topic warrants.

 - Include at least one feature image (see below for details).
 One image is the minimum requirement, but we encourage you to use 2-3 images per post.
 For examples browse The Geocaching Blog.

-- Never have been published on your site or elsewhere and not be published anywhere other than The Geocaching Blog for at least three months from the date of publication.
+- Preferably never have been published on your site or elsewhere and not be published anywhere other than The Geocaching Blog for at least a week from the date of publication.

 - Not show spoilers of a geocache without geocache owner permission.